Orthopaedics at VSOS

 Technology that supports precision

 When joints and bones are involved, millimetres matter.
-VSOS is equipped with a suite of diagnostic and intra-operative tools, including digital X-ray, CT, MRI, fluoroscopy, and arthroscopy, helping refine diagnosis and plan procedures with a high level of accuracy.
+VSOS is equipped with digital X-ray, CT, MRI, fluoroscopy and arthroscopy, helping refine diagnosis, guide surgical planning and support a high level of accuracy.

 A broader toolkit of techniques for complex cases

 Not every patient fits a standard approach.
-VSOS uses a range of fixation and surgical methods, from internal fixation with locking plates and screws, to external skeletal fixation where appropriate, and minimally invasive “keyhole” techniques supported by fluoroscopy in selected cases.
+VSOS uses a broad range of modern orthopaedic techniques, including locking plates and screws, external skeletal fixation, minimally invasive keyhole approaches and image-guided procedures, giving the team more options for complex or unusual cases.

 Leading-edge planning and patient-specific solutions when needed

-For selected complex cases, VSOS can use CT-based 3D planning and patient-specific guides, and may use 3D printed anatomic locking plates designed to suit a patient’s anatomy in certain fracture scenarios.
-This is the kind of capability that can meaningfully expand options and improve outcomes for difficult cases.
+For selected complex cases, VSOS can use CT-based 3D planning, patient-specific guides and, in some fracture scenarios, 3D printed anatomic locking plates designed to suit the patient’s anatomy.

 Recovery and rehabilitation